The Chairs Award

 - The award must be used within two years of graduation from MICA.

 - December graduates are eligible to apply for the award in the academic year in which they graduate.

 - The student who is awarded the Chairs Award may also receive other awards in the same year, e.g., Fulbright or Departmental Awards.

 Nominations are made by the Department Chairs in March through April and are based on the student's outstanding studio work and academic record.
 These students should also have a keen interest in traveling to make artwork in another region, either in the U.S. or overseas, and the potential for the experience to positively impact their art.

-Online applications must include:
+Online applications must include (in .pdf format):

 1. a brief narrative about the direction of the student's artwork and how travel to a specific location is necessary to support it.

 2. an itinerary and an itemized budget with amounts for travel, lodging, food, etc.